A personal note from Brad Thompson:

-With regard to an issue near and dear to Mr. Thompson’s heart, the coalition has been advocating more recently for a fresh look at how FDA develops guidance documents.
+With regard to an issue near and dear to Brad’s heart, the coalition has been advocating more recently for a fresh look at how FDA develops guidance documents.
 Now 20 years after the original good guidance practices, it’s time for GGP 2.0.

 2008 to 2015 – Interoperability and Connected Health